Choose File

 • Use Cases

-Verify Downloads: Check whether a downloaded file matches the SHA3-256 checksum published by a software provider or file source.
-Compare Files: Generate SHA3-256 hashes for two files and compare the results to confirm whether the file contents are identical.
-Detect File Changes: Recalculate a file checksum later to check whether the file has been modified.
-Software Release Checks: Use SHA3-256 checksums as one part of a release or distribution verification workflow.
-Important Note: SHA3-256 is a fast cryptographic hash function and should not be used by itself for password storage.
-Password storage should use a dedicated password-hashing algorithm such as Argon2id, bcrypt, scrypt, or PBKDF2.
+Verify Downloads: Compare a local file with a published SHA3-256 checksum before opening, installing, or sharing it.
+Compare File Copies: Generate SHA3-256 hashes for two files to help confirm whether their contents match.
+Detect File Changes: Recalculate a checksum later to check whether a file has been modified.
+Software Release Checks: Use SHA3-256 checksums as part of a release or distribution verification workflow.
+File Fingerprinting: Keep a SHA3-256 hash as a compact reference value for later file comparison.